SmalkiGroove/heroes-expansion/doc/HEROES.md

 Draconic Prophet - Beastmaster

 • After every victory, the hero has a chance to drop an artifact of the Dragon set.
 Chance depends on hero level.
-• When fully equipped with the Dragon artifact set, a Dragon spawns at the start of combats, blast an enemy creature and disappear.
+• When fully equipped with the Dragon artifact set, the largest Dragon stack in hero army directly blasts a random enemy creature at the start of combat.

 Starting Skills
 • Arcanism
 • Governance
-• Power Of Stone
+• Gear Up

 ---
 __SINITAR :__